Introduction to Azure security

 Azure Load Balancer delivers high availability and network performance to your applications.
 It is a Layer 4 (TCP, UDP) load balancer that distributes incoming traffic among healthy instances of services defined in a load-balanced set.
 Azure Load Balancer can be configured to:

 Load balance incoming Internet traffic to virtual machines.
-This configuration is known as Internet-facing load balancing.
+This configuration is known as public load balancing.

 Load balance traffic between virtual machines in a virtual network, between virtual machines in cloud services, or between on-premises computers and virtual machines in a cross-premises virtual network.
 This configuration is known as internal load balancing.